The Best Beer Gardens in Philadelphia This Year

 Philadelphia Brewing Company

-The outdoor garden at Philadelphia Brewing goes late into the fall
+The outdoor garden at Philadelphia Brewing goes into the fall

 The beer garden at Philadelphia Brewing Company is one of the best in the city.
-Located on Frankford Avenue in East Kensington, the brewery is in a historic brewhouse originally constructed in 1885.
+Located in East Kensington, the brewery is in a historic brewhouse originally constructed in 1885.
 The historic building serves as the backdrop for the garden, and it’s not a bad view to have!

 Grab a pint of the golden Kenzinger or Walt Wit and pull up a seat at one of the umbrella-covered picnic tables.
-Feeling hungry, grab some street food from the taco truck in the garden.
+If you’re feeling hungry, there are often featured food trucks.
+Make yourself comfortable because you’ll probably want to stay for awhile.
 For the non-beer lovers in your group, they also serve cider from Commonwealth Ciders, which is conveniently located next door.
-Location: 2440 Frankford Avenue.
+The free brewery tours that are offered on the third Saturday of the month include a lot of information about the brewery and its process, if you want to learn more.

 Frankford Hall

-The biergarten here is inspired by the Bavarian region in German
+The biergarten here is inspired by the Bavarian region in Germany

-This stylized biergarten concept restaurant/bar from Stephen Starr is exactly what you think a German beer garden would be: loud, fun, and wonderful.
-While this could come off as fake or artificial, it works surprisingly well.
-And if you haven’t been, you need to get there now.
-For many, this is the classic beer garden in Philadelphia.
+This stylized biergarten concept restaurant/bar from Stephen Starr is exactly what you would think a German beer garden would be: loud and fun with good drinks flowing.
+While this could come off as cheesy, it works surprisingly well, which is why Frankford Hall is one of the most popular places in Fishtown on weekend evenings (plan ahead because a wait at peak times is typical).

-The restaurant features long benches, and a courtyard of tables complete with Bavarian colored umbrellas.
-The beer menu is German-focused with many different beers not on normal menus.
-Of course, there are also the traditional foods of bratwurst, schnitzel, and even a traditional spätzle that is the best in the city.
+The restaurant features long benches and a courtyard of tables complete with Bavarian colored umbrellas.
+The beer menu is German-focused with many different beers not on typical menus.
+There are also the traditional foods like bratwurst, schnitzel, and even a spätzle that is the best in the city.

 Spruce Street Harbor Park